varunzxzx/ImgGallery/README.md

 # ImgGallery
-An Image gallery made with HTML5, CSS3 and Bootstrap.
+A Responsive Image gallery made with HTML5, CSS3 and Bootstrap.